-This vegan waffle recipe (or a whole stack of waffles) would be great for a vegan breakfast, brunch, dessert, or dinner, depending upon what toppings you wish to use.
+This yeasted vegan waffle recipe (or a whole stack of waffles) would be great for breakfast, brunch, dessert, or dinner, depending upon what toppings you wish to use.
 I love the texture and aroma of yeast-raised waffles.
 I’m also posting it to provide a sample of one of the recipes from The Global Vegan Waffle Cookbook.

 I enjoy getting artistic with the toppings, having been inspired by the creations of Global Vegan Waffle Party hosts and guests.
 I mean, food like kiwi fruit and strawberries are works of art all alone–add a waffle and some vegan whipped topping, and you’ve practically got a gastronomic Van Gogh!